abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authentification-rules.md

     'label': 'homeipsource' }
 ```

-To test if the user source IP address is in the subnet `10.0.0.0/8`
+To test whether the user's source IP address is in the subnet `10.0.0.0/8`:

 ```json
 'rule-localnet': {